Eschatologue/CM_wiki/docs/class/monk/sun-soul.md

 You have gained the ability to create tremendous blasts of radiant energy, flowing directly from your essence.
 As a **:rsc-a: Magic**{ .rsc } action, you can produce the effects of the [:spell-lv3: Fireball] or [:spell-lv3: Lightning Bolt] spells without components or expending a spell slot, with the following alterations:

-**Radiant Damage**  The effects deal :dmg-radi: Radiant damage, instead of the usual damage type.
+**Radiant Damage**{ .inl } The effects deal :dmg-radi: Radiant damage, instead of the usual damage type.

-**Extra Damage**  You add half your Monk level (rounded down) to the damage roll of the spell.
+**Extra Damage**{ .inl } You add half your Monk level (rounded down) to the damage roll of the spell.

-**Upcasting**  When you use this feature, you can spend :class-phb24-monk: **Focus Points** to increase the effective level that the spell is cast at, at a rate of 1 :class-phb24-monk: **Focus Points** per spell level above 3.
+**Upcasting**{ .inl } When you use this feature, you can spend :class-phb24-monk: **Focus Points** to increase the effective level that the spell is cast at, at a rate of 1 :class-phb24-monk: **Focus Points** per spell level above 3.
 The maximum effective level you can cast the spell at is equal to 1 + your Monk level divided by 4 (rounded down).

 The spells use your Focus save DC.
 Once you use this feature, you can't do so again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**, or until you spend 4 :class-phb24-monk: **Focus Points** to use it again.